 The Black Baby Hair Care Guide

 Perhaps you've recently brought home a Black bundle of joy who's got a head full of gorgeous curls.
-Surely, you are oohing and aahing about how adorable the baby's hair is (we don't blame you), but do you really know how to take care of those beautiful curls properly?
+Surely, you are oohing and aahing about how adorable the baby's hair is (we don't blame you), but do you really know how to properly take care of those beautiful curls?
 If not, that's okay!
 You've come to the right place.

 Characteristics of Black Babies' Hair

 Unlike some babies of other races, most Black newborns have fine, curly hair.
-Black babies' hair generally starts off extremely fine, meaning that their hair strands are thin.
+Black babies' hair generally starts extremely fine, meaning that their hair strands are thin.

-Curly Hair Issues
+Curly Baby Hair Issues

-Black Newborns are not exempt from the struggles that curly hair can bring.
+Black Babies are not exempt from the struggles that curly hair can bring.
 Curly hair is prone to dryness.
-This is because the structure of curly hair does not allow scalp oils to travel down the hair strands effectively.
+This is because the structure of curly baby hair does not allow scalp oils to travel down the hair strands effectively.

 Basic Black Baby Hair Care Routine

-If your baby's hair is extremely dry, you can try a co-wash instead, like As I Am Coconut Cowash.
+If your baby's hair is dehydrated, you can try a co-wash instead, like As I Am Coconut Cowash.
 Cowashes are mostly conditioners that are formulated to clean the scalp and hair.

 Following every shampoo session, follow up with a moisturizing conditioner to help prevent hair dryness.
-One highly-rated moisturizing conditioner you can try is Honest Calming Lavender Hypoallergenic Conditioner.
+One highly-rated moisturizing conditioner you can try is the Honest Calming Lavender Hypoallergenic Conditioner.

-In order to protect your baby's fragile curls from damage and breakage, you will need to use either (1) a wide-toothed comb or (2) your fingers to detangle it.
+To protect your baby's fragile curls from damage and breakage, you will need to use either (1) a wide-toothed comb or (2) your fingers to detangle it.

-When it comes to styling black babies' hair, less is definitely more.
+When it comes to styling black babies' hair, less is more.
 Natural hairstyles that (1) don't pull the hair tightly and (2) don't require much hair manipulation during styling are perfect.

 Some appropriate hairstyles for babies ages 0 to 1 include:

-1. A simple curly afro
+- A simple curly afro

-2. Some curly puffs
+- Some curly puffs

-3. Half up-half down curls
+- Half up half down curls

-4. French Braids
+- French Braids

 Don't Worry If These Things Happen

 Your Baby's Hair Could Change Drastically - As your child grows older, their hair may become coarser and thicker.
 This may prompt you to update your child's hair regimen as necessary.